mialkin/docs/computer science/data structures/data structures.md

 ## Tree

-A **tree** is just a restricted form of a graph that has direction (parent/child relationships) and don't contain cycles.
-They fit with in the category of directed acyclic graphs (DAG).
+A **tree** is just a restricted form of a graph that has direction, parent/child relationships, and don't contain cycles.
+They fit with in the category of directed acyclic graphs, DAGs.
 So trees are DAGs with the restriction that a child can only have one parent.

 ### Binary tree